 Grounding is the single most important way to protect people and property, however not all commercial systems are adequately grounded.

-This may be because bonding all systems is required to properly ground all systems in a commercial development.
+This may be because bonding all systems are required to properly ground all systems in commercial development.

-As defined by the National Electrical Code (NEC) regarding safe installation of electrical wiring and equipment:
+As defined by the National Electrical Code (NEC) regarding the safe installation of electrical wiring and equipment:

 Grounding is, “Establishing a connection, whether intentional or accidental, between an electrical circuit or equipment and the earth or to some conducting body that serves in place of the earth.”